iniverman/barley-variant-calling/README.md

   4- Marking duplicates and treating the readgroups.

-  5- Perform the variant calling using freebayes.
+  5- Perform the variant calling.

 If the reference genome is prevously indexed, the whole code can be run using:
 ```